jarvisteach/appJar/docs/mkdocs/docs/simpleAppJar.md

 ---

 When adding a widget, it's also possible to set its position.
+When no position is specified, each widget goes in the first column of a new row.

 ```python
 app.label("title", "text", row=2, column=4, rowspan=3)      # ADD a label